 The Series 2012 Bonds shall be issued as fully registered bonds without coupons and shall be dated as of their date of delivery.
-The principal of and interest on the Series 2012A Bonds shall be payable at the office of U.S. Bank National Association, the Trustee, under the Series 2012A Bond Resolution (the "Series 2012A Trustee"), acting as registrar and paying agent, as the same shall become due and payable.
-The principal of and interest on the Series 2012B Bonds shall be payable at the office of Deutsche Bank National Trust Company, as registrar and paying agent (the "Series 2012B Registrar and Paying Agent") as the same shall become due and payable.
+The principal of, premium, if any, and interest on the Series 2012 Bonds shall be payable at the office of Regions Bank, Nashville, Tennessee, as Registrar and Paying Agent (the "Registration Agent"), as the same shall become due and payable.

-The Series 2012A Bonds will bear interest at the rates specified on the inside cover page, payable semiannually on April 1 and October 1 in each year beginning April 1, 2013, and will be in denominations of \$5,000 or any integral multiple thereof and will mature on October 1 in each of the years and in the amounts as specified on the inside cover page.
-The Series 2012B Bonds will bear interest at the rates specified on the inside cover page, payable semiannually on January 1 and July 1 in each year beginning January 1, 2013, and will be in denominations of \$5,000 or any integral multiple thereof and will mature on July 1 in each of the years and in the amounts as specified on the inside cover page.
-Interest on the Series 2012 Bonds will be paid by draft or check mailed to the person in whose name the Series 2012 Bond is registered in the bond registration books kept by the Series 2012A Trustee or Series 2012B Registrar and Paying Agent, as applicable, as of the close of business on the fifteenth day of the calendar month next preceding any interest payment date.
+The Series 2012 Bonds will bear interest at the rates specified on the inside cover page, payable semiannually on February 1 and August 1 in each year beginning February 1, 2013, and will be in denominations of \$5,000 or any integral multiple thereof and will mature on August 1 in each of the years and in the amounts as specified on the inside cover page.
+Interest on the Series 2012 Bonds will be paid by draft or check mailed to the person in whose name the Series 2012 Bond is registered in the bond registration books kept by the Registration Agent as bond registrar as of the close of business on the day which is fifteen days preceding any interest payment date.
 As long as the Series 2012 Bonds are held by The Depository Trust Company, New York, New York, ("DTC") or its nominee, interest will be paid to Cede & Co., as nominee of DTC, in next day funds on each interest payment date.

 The Series 2012 Bonds will initially be issued in book-entry-only form and will be registered in the name of Cede & Co., as nominee of DTC.
 Purchases of the Series 2012 Bonds will be made in book-entry form through DTC Participants.
 No physical delivery of Series 2012 Bonds will be made to purchasers of the Series 2012 Bonds unless the book-entry-only system of registration is discontinued, or as may otherwise be provided herein.
 Payments on the Series 2012 Bonds will be made to bondholders by DTC through DTC Participants.
-See "THE SERIES 2012 BONDS - BOOK-ENTRY-ONLY SYSTEM" herein.
+See "THE SERIES 2012 BONDS - Book-Entry Only System" herein.

 All financial and other information presented in this Official Statement has been compiled from records of the Metropolitan Government, except for information expressly attributed to other sources.
-All quotations from, and summaries and explanations of, provisions of statutes contained herein do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof, and all references to the Series 2012 Bonds and proceedings of the Metropolitan Government relating thereto are qualified in their entirety by reference to the forms of the Series 2012 Bonds and such proceedings.
+All quotations from, and summaries and explanations of, provisions of statutes contained herein do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof, and all references to the Series 2012 Bonds and proceedings of the Metropolitan Government relating thereto are qualified in their entirety by reference to the form of the Series 2012 Bonds and such proceedings.
 Recent historical information does not indicate future or continuing trends in the Metropolitan Government's financial position or other affairs, unless specifically stated.